 Ryan – also UVA's George M. Kaufman Presidential Professor and a professor of law and education – is the 41st member of the University community elected to the academy.
 Last year, School of Law Dean Risa Goluboff and history professor emeritus Joseph C. Miller were elected.
 Ryan is the third consecutive UVA president to be honored with the distinction, following President Emerita Teresa A. Sullivan (elected in 2015) and President Emeritus John T. Casteen (2009).

 “One of the reasons to honor extraordinary achievement is because the pursuit of excellence is so often accompanied by disappointment and self-doubt,” said David W. Oxtoby, the president of the academy.
 “We are pleased to recognize the excellence of our new members, celebrate their compelling accomplishments, and invite them to join the academy and contribute to its work.

 “With the election of these members, the academy upholds the ideals of research and scholarship, creativity and imagination, intellectual exchange and civil discourse and the relentless pursuit of knowledge in all its forms.”

 This year’s class includes 42 honorary members from 23 countries.
-They join people who came before them, including Benjamin Franklin (elected in 1781), Alexander Hamilton (1791), Margaret Mead (1948), Supreme Court Justice Antonin Scalia (2003) and journalist Judy Woodruff (2012).
+They join people who came before them, including Benjamin Franklin (elected in 1781), Alexander Hamilton (1791), Margaret Mead (1948), UVA alumnus and Supreme Court Justice Antonin Scalia (2003) and journalist Judy Woodruff (2012).